wipxj3/Lab1/README.md

 - Modularity
 - Convention over configuration

 Part 9.
-An architectural sketch.
+An architectural sketch
 ---

 Redesign your sketch from scratch, ro that it would respect as many of the principles and comply with the selected architectural style.
 It should contain both the functional building blocks and the smaller modules of the system.